 You can read much more about this snorkeling activity in Bohol in Snorkeling in Balicasag.
 If you have a dive certification, don’t hesitate and read Diving in Balicasag.

-hawcksbill turtle snorkeling in bohol
+hawksbill turtle snorkeling in bohol

 2. Pamilacan

 Balicasag is the best known, but there’s a little gem that still flies under the radar.
 Located south of Bohol’s coast, Pamilacan is another fabulous destination for snorkeling.
-Its population of turtles, while not as large as the former’s, has grown exponentially in recent years, so it won’t be unusual to come across them.
+Its population of turtles, while not as large as Balicasag’s, has grown exponentially in recent years, so it won’t be unusual to come across them.

 To swim in the sanctuary area you have to pay for a guide and a government fee (250 pesos per person).